chenxiaolong/DualBootPatcher/licenses/RootShell/Licensing.md

 # Apache + GPL?

-With Version 1.6, RootTools moved from a pure GPL license to a dual licensing model.
-This is so that projects that wish to use RootTools without sharing their source code can do so.
+This is so that projects that wish to use RootShell without sharing their source code can do so.

 After all, our main goal is to provide a library that can be used by any project, in a consistent manner.